 speaker

 Chief Executive Officer

-Thank you for a question, Marco.
+Thank you for the question, Marco.
 Like I mentioned in the previous questions, I see a much stronger second semester than the first one.
 Absolutely.
-And I think the fact that public works are going to come into place, concrete, I think will be a very good second semester also.
+And I think the fact that public works are going to come into place.
+Yeah, concrete, I think we'll see a very good second semester also.

 speaker

-Great, thank you.
-We have a question from Steven Matos.
+Great.
+Thank you.
+We have a question from Stephen Matos.
 Please go ahead.
 Your line is open.

+speaker